gvwilson/fiction/santas/index.md

 when he rounded a final bend and was almost blinded by the bright blue square of empty sky in front of them.
 That,
-and the dazzling green beam of a raygun blast.
+and the dazzling green beam of a ray gun blast.

 "Jet packs," Santa Greenwood spat
 "Of *course* they'd have jet packs."